Preston Sturges: Death

-Sturges died of a heart attack at the Algonquin Hotel while writing his autobiography (which, ironically, he had intended to title The Events Leading Up to My Death), and was interred in the Ferncliff Cemetery in Hartsdale, New York.
+Sturges died of a heart attack at the Algonquin Hotel in Manhattan, New York while writing his autobiography (which, ironically, he had intended to title The Events Leading Up to My Death), and was interred in the Ferncliff Cemetery in Hartsdale, New York.
 His book, Preston Sturges by Preston Sturges: His Life in His Words, was published in 1990.
 In 1975, he became the first writer to be given the Screen Writers Guild's Laurel Award posthumously.
 He has a star dedicated to him on the Hollywood Walk of Fame, at 1601 Vine Street.